raiyan1102006/ChiMerge/README.md

 5. Merge adjacent rows with the smallest Chi square value.
 This leads to a new frequency table.
 6. Repeat steps 4 & 5 until stopping condition is met.

+As the stopping condition, I've used max-interval = 6.

 ## References
 [1] Kerber, R., 1992, July.
 Chimerge: Discretization of numeric attributes.
 In *Proceedings of the tenth national conference on Artificial intelligence* (pp. 123-128).
 AAAI Press.